apify/apify-docs/docs/proxy/residential_proxy/examples.md

 ### [](#two-requests-with-different-ip-addresses) Two requests with different IP addresses

-The examples below use two IP addresses located in the US.
+The examples below use two IP addresses located in the USA (US).

 To use this option, set the **username** parameter to **groups-RESIDENTIAL,session-session_name,country-country_code**.